Texas Coaching Staff

 In 2010 and 2011, Miller was an assistant coach at his alma mater, Northwestern State (La.).
 There, he served as infield and defensive coach, while also handling first base coaching duties.
 During the 2010 season, he helped a league-high seven NSU student-athletes to All-Southland Conference honors.

 Miller held his first assistant coaching role at Sam Houston State from 2007 to 2009 where he was the outfield and first base coach, while assisting hitters, infielders and catchers.
 He coached three All-Americans and six All-Southland Conference outfielders, helping guide the Bearkats to NCAA Regional appearances in each of his three seasons.

 Following his playing career at Northwestern State, Miller served as a volunteer coach at his alma mater for the 2006 season.
 During his freshman and senior seasons, the Demons took home the regular season Southland Conference title, earning a bid to an NCAA Regional in 2005 as an at-large selection.

 The Clinton, La., native earned his bachelor’s in business administration from Northwestern State in 2005 and his master’s in education from Sam Houston State in 2010.
-He is married to former NSU softball standout Lyndsey (Gorski) Miller and the couple has a two-year-old daughter, Meredith Mae.
+He is married to former NSU softball standout Lyndsey (Gorski) Miller and the couple has two daughters, Meredith Mae and Morgan Michelle.

-Phil Haig, Ryan Monsevalles, James Snikeris, and Drew Bishop have created the optimal coaching staff that promotes success at all levels:
+David Pierce, Drew Bishop, and Ryan Monsevalles have curated the optimal coaching staff that promotes success at all levels:

 - Former Professional Athletes